jdeluyck/kcoreorg-website/_posts/2006/2006-05-26-phptelemeter-1-21-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve just released phptelemeter 1.21.
+I've just released phptelemeter 1.21.
 This release includes the following changes:

   * Extracted the common functionality between the _web parsers and moved it to a parent class
   * Removed some useless debugging code